 To grasp how the three categories on the balance sheet work together, remember this formula:

-To put it simply: Whatever money your business actually has (assets) consists of what it has stored up (equity) minus whatever it owes (liability).
+To put it simply: Whatever value (equity) your business actually has consists of what it owns (assets) minus what it owes (liabilities).

 Using the balance sheet in real life